111nation/youboard/README.md

 <br />
 <img width="50%" alt="image" src="https://github.com/user-attachments/assets/47e0c3e4-3f4b-4694-a9ed-d0e0b0cd6a6e" />

-### User log in
+### Users and Profile display

-Users can log in using Firebase's `createNewUserEmailAndPassword` and `signInWithEmailAndPassword` functions.
 Each user is allocated their own document corresponding to their `uid` under the `/users/` collection in the Firestore Database.
-This document will store user profile details like their custom username and email.
+Users go through the User class in `src/user.js` to sign in or create a new account.
+The user class handles storing and retrieving a user's email and username.
+After successful login, the current user's assigned class is saved under `currentUser` and `localStorage`.
+Saving the user's information under `currentUser` prevents reading from the Firestore Database wastefully when a page is changed or refreshed, or we need the current user's data.
+The user class also serves the purpose of fetching other users' data in a structured format.

-Each follow request will be a document under `/follows/` in the Firestore Database.
-Each follow document will contain data on which account initiated the follow and which account the follow belongs to.
-Using queries, we will be able to easily query all follow lists of related accounts.
+All existing users' information can be viewed under the `src/pages/Profile/Profile.js` page, which is routed under `/:user`.
+For example, `/@dualipa` will open the page of *dualipa*.
+The *Profile page* loads the user's information **once**, then passes it down to child elements, for example, `src/components/Profiles/BigProfile.js`.
+This data gets passed down instead of being reread from the database.
+There might be multiple sub-components that take up their own read request!
+Pop-ups will be used to guide users through errors or loading.
+The pop-up component is under `src/components/PopUp/PopUp.js`

 <div width="40%"><video src="https://github.com/user-attachments/assets/09cfeb77-971a-457a-b1ea-b58f79272bed"></video></div>